Cruise diary: our 15 night winter sun cruise in the Caribbean…without kids!

 One less pleasurable task of the day was to get stuck into our disembarkation paperwork.
 This had been delivered to the cabin two evenings before along with immigration forms for Barbados, our luggage labels and flight tickets.

-Find out more about what happens when you disembark a cruise in my post coming soon.
+Find out more about what happens when you disembark a cruise.

 It was a bit of a dampener on our spirits but we still enjoyed our last evening knowing we had most of the next day in Barbados before flying home.